Menotdan/OSdev-tutorial/2/chapter.md

 Now that we have the GDT structure, we need to actually load the GDT.

 To load the GDT, you use the `lgdt` instruction.
 The instruction takes a memory operand, which points to a structure describing the GDT.
+(How big it is and where it starts in memory)

 The structure looks like this:
 ```x86asm